-The CS-Direct application applies this revision tracking functionality to your asset types.
+Content Server applies this revision tracking functionality to your asset types.
 You decide which asset types should be tracked and determine how many revisions to store.
 The content providers then check their assets in and out and can compare versions, if necessary.

-The Content Server User's Guide describes how content providers work with assets when revision tracking is in use.
+The Content Server Advanced Interface User's Guide describes how content providers work with assets when revision tracking is in use.
 This chapter describes how to enable revision tracking and how to manage versions of assets.